Souhegan Watershed Association

 WATER QUALITY MONITORING

-We will continue monitoring again for the 2017 season.
+We will continue monitoring again for the 2019 season.
 We can always use new monitors to keep coverage continuous.
 If you have the time and interest, please check out the link on the home page.
 It takes about 30 minutes early in the morning every two weeks June thru September.
+Right now we need monitors for two sites in Merrimack, one on the Souhegan and one on the Merrimack.

 INVASIVES IN THE WATERSHED

-SWA & SoRLAC recently hosted a workshop on identifying invasive plants and animals for hikers, fishermen, boaters, swimmers, water quality monitors, and other interested citizens.
+SWA & SoRLAC hosted a workshop on identifying invasive plants and animals for hikers, fishermen, boaters, swimmers, water quality monitors, and other interested citizens a while ago.
 If you have suspicions of invasive plants along the river, please let us know what you can - especially note the exact location.
 We can't remove them if we don't know where they are.

 Want to know more?
 Here is a link to NHRC River Runners.
 Go to the links at the bottom of the page for specific information on invasives and the threats to NH.